“Live the life you have imagined.”

 Warner (left), Kaye (center), and other UNITUS board members touring Mexico ruins after visiting our Pro-Mujer partner (2003).

-To address the challenges facing existing microfinance institutions (MFIs), Unitus has developed a new way of accelerating the growth of carefully selected MFIs.
-As a global microfinance accelerator, Unitus provides the necessary high-impact capital funding and strategic organizational capacity building consulting to the highest potential MFIs in developing countries.
-Unitus innovative approach vastly increases the number of loans an existing MFI can make to the working poor and empowers significantly more families to work their way out of poverty.
-We started Unitus in 1999-2000 with a group of mostly BYU-connected board members: professor, alumni, students, and donors.
+To address the challenges facing small, original microfinance institutions (MFIs), we started Unitus in 1999-2000 with a group of mostly BYU-connected board members: professor, alumni, students, and donors.
+Since then, Unitus developed new, innovative ways of accelerating the growth of carefully selected MFIs.
+As a global microfinance accelerator, Unitus provided the necessary high-impact capital funding and strategic organizational capacity building consulting to the highest potential MFIs in developing countries.
+Its global approach vastly increased the number of loans that existing MFIs could make to the working poor and empower significantly more families to work their way out of poverty.
+With its huge successes, it raised hundreds of millions of dollars to NGOs throughout the globe and eventually divided itself up into various new organizations, including capital investment funds, management consulting for SMEs, and other initiatives.
+Its offices spread from Utah to Washington to Kenya, and currently the main office is in India.

 News and Media